benefacto/multi-source-downloader/README.md

     1. Clone the repository to your local machine.
     2. Navigate to the root directory of the project.
+    3. Create a `.env` file and populate it with the necessary values.
+Refer to `.env.example` for the required keys.
-    3. Run the command: `go run cmd/main.go`
+    4. Run the command: `go run cmd/main.go`

 - **Using Docker**: